Bering Sea Arbitration: Terms of reference and arbitrators

 In the event of a determination in favour of Great Britain the arbitrators were to determine what concurrent regulations were necessary for the preservation of the seals, and a joint commission was to be appointed by the two powers to assist them in the investigation of the facts of seal life.
 The question of damages was reserved for further discussion, but either party was to be at liberty to submit any question of fact to the arbitrators, and to ask for a finding thereon.
 The tribunal was to sit at Paris.
 The treaty was approved by the United States Senate on the March 29, 1892, and ratified by the president on April 22.

 The United States appointed as arbitrator Mr. John M. Harlan, a justice of the Supreme Court, and Mr John T. Morgan, a member of the Senate.
 The British arbitrators were Lord Hannen and Sir John Sparrow David Thompson.
-The neutral arbitrators were the Baron de Courcel, the Marquis Visconti-Venosta, and Mr. Gregers Winther Wulfsberg Gram, appointed respectively by the President of the French Republic, the King of Italy, and the King of Norway and Sweden.
+The neutral arbitrators were the Baron de Courcel, the Marquis Visconti-Venosta, and Mr. Gregers Winther Wulfsberg Gram, appointed respectively by the President of the French Republic, the King of Italy, and the King of Sweden and Norway.
 The sittings of the tribunal began in February 1893 and ended in August.
 Henry Williams Blodgett acted as U.S. counsel before the tribunal.